bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

    The password for the backup user

 nb_worker
-   The number of worker processes who can preload data from objects simultaneusly before they are given to the plugin process that does the backup
+   The number of worker processes who can preload data from objects simultaneously before they are given to the plugin process that does the backup

 queue_size